influxdata/telegraf/plugins/inputs/execd/README.md

   command = ["telegraf-smartctl", "-d", "/dev/sda"]

   ## Define how the process is signaled on each collection interval.
+  ## This is how Telegraf communicates to the app that it's time gather metrics.
+  ## If you want to manage the collection schedule yourself, use "none"
+  ##
   ## Valid values are:
   ##   "none"    : Do not signal anything.
 (Recommended for service inputs)
   ##               The process must output metrics by itself.